1109min/Irvine_Tech_Hub/README.md

 - Numeric units, such as "k" in the review column, were standardized to numerical values.
 - Rows with zero prices were removed.
 - Leading string characters, such as commas, in the price column were removed to retain only numerical values.
+- For ease of view, the price is categorized into 100$ units

 ### Data Visualization